MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience-overview.md

 <!--H1.
 Required.
 Pick an H1 that clearly conveys the task the user will complete.-->
 # Designing and developing generative AI experiences for your extensions

-Creating a Copilot in Business Central extension involves three main tasks: getting set up with Azure OpenAI, using the AI module in the Business Central system application, and designing the Copilot user interface.
-With these steps completed, you well on your way to creating a powerful and effective Copilot that can assist users with generating content and making their work easier and more efficient.
+Creating a copilot in Business Central extension involves three main tasks: getting set up with Azure OpenAI, building the AI capability using system application, and designing the copilot user interface.

 ![Shows the tasks in the generative-AI development](media/dev-generative-ai-overview.svg)

+With these steps completed, you well on your way to creating a powerful and effective Copilot that can assist users with generating content and making their work easier and more efficient.
 Let's take a closer look at each of these tasks.

 ## Getting set up with Azure OpenAI